R2Northstar/NorthstarWiki/docs/other/moderation/rules.md

 # Rules

+{% hint style="warning" %}
+The GitBook based NorthstarWiki has been replaced in favour of the [NorthstarDocs](https://docs.northstar.tf/) where this wiki has been integrated.

+Check it out here: [https://docs.northstar.tf/Wiki/](https://docs.northstar.tf/Wiki/)

+The same page on the new wiki should be located here: https://docs.northstar.tf/Wiki/other/moderation/rules

+{% endhint %}

 This is a copy of the current list of rules on the Northstar Discord server.
 They are copied here for transparency reasons so any change to them can be tracked and easily observed.